Kotlin/kotlinx.coroutines/docs/flow.md

 However, this computation blocks the main thread that is running the code.
-When those values are computed by an asynchronous code we can mark function `foo` with a `suspend` modifier, so that it can perform its work without blocking and return result as a list:
+When those values are computed by an asynchronous code we can mark function `foo` with a `suspend` modifier, so that it can perform its work without blocking and return the result as a list:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">